WallaceJames/yolo/explanation.md

 - Installs and configures the backend application on the backend server.
 - Ensures that Node.js and application dependencies are installed and the backend service is running.

+**Positioning**:
+- This role is executed after the MongoDB role to ensure that the backend application can connect to the MongoDB instance.

 **Ansible Modules Used**:
 - `ansible.builtin.apt`: To install Node.js.